xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 ```

 Before we launch the container, we need to configure the XR docker daemon to disregard security for our registry.
 This is done by modifying `/etc/sysconfig/docker` inside the XR LXC.
-This is what my eventual configuration looks like:
+My eventual configuration looks something like:

 <div class="highlighter-rouge">